-Should you be totally stuck, in my workshop Planning For Productivity, I share real-life examples on how lists help you become more productive in the various aspects of your life.
+Should you be stuck, in my workshop Planning For Productivity, I share real-life examples of how lists help you become more productive in the various aspects of your life.

 In Planning For Productivity, I share in details how creating lists helps you do more without stress.